 Apart from a failed course at a Protestant missionary school in the Belgian town of Laken near Brussels, one of his most notable failures was the position as a missionary in the Belgian coal-mining district of “Borinage” in a small town named “Petit Wasmes.”

 Here he felt the need to live as a poor man and gave his bakery home to a homeless person and moved into a hut, sleeping on straw.
-For this reason, he was dismissed yet again from his position church authorities who felt he was “undermining the dignity of the priesthood.”
+For this reason, he was dismissed yet again from his position in church authorities who felt he was “undermining the dignity of the priesthood.”

 15. A brief return home made him upset

 After being dismissed as a preacher in Southern Belgium, he didn’t really have plans to go back home.
-He did, however, give into the pressure from his parents.
+He did, however, give in to the pressure from his parents.

 It appears that the main reason his father wanted his son back was to get him to be committed to the lunatic asylum at Geel in Belgium, which he referred to in one of his letters as “that matter of Geel.”